Don't you love the performance review?

 Align your feedback with the expectations of the role

-All roles and performance measurements require clear expectations in order to be effective.
+All roles and performance measurements require clear expectations to be effective.

 Remember, a performance evaluation is intended to compare the individual’s performance in the role against the requirements of the role, not against their past performance or the performance of other teammates.